huggingface/datasets/docs/source/stream.rst

 Reshuffle
 ^^^^^^^^^

 Sometimes you may want to reshuffle the dataset after each epoch.
 This will require you to set a different seed for each epoch.
-Use ``set_epoch()`` in between epochs to tell the dataset what epoch you're on.
+Use :func:`datasets.IterableDataset.set_epoch` in between epochs to tell the dataset what epoch you're on.

 Your seed effectively becomes: ``initial seed + current epoch``.